bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone10.md

     [+] an arbitrary number of objectives and event triggers on completion should be easy to configure in a LevelConfig

 [ ] improve dialoug UI
-    [~] Refactor:
+    [+] Refactor:
         [+] remove "sides" from UXML
         [+] FIX broken styles: portraits don't display flush with text box [+] FIX: portraits stack vertially; portraits should not share a container.
         [+] FIX: portraits should deconflict, and move to unoccupied containers, if only side is specified [ ] Speaking character should be clear
-    [ ] names of non-speaking characters should be clear (name should show directly under the character actually speaking) [ ] FIX: when running directly in a scene, opening dialogues fails due to a null pointer.
+        [ ] place speaking character's name under that character [X] names of non-speaking characters should be clear (name should show directly under the character actually speaking) [ ] FIX: when running directly in a scene, opening dialogues fails due to a null pointer.
 The issue doesn't occur if the scene was loaded from a main-menu launch of the game.
          - the null pointer is caused because the dialogue's Start, which sets up references to VisualElements populated dynamically, is called
             AFTER trying to populate those objects.
 I don't know why this happens out of order for directly loaded scenes only.
+         - this may be a loading order issue, I stopped being able to reproduce it
+         - UPDATE: this seems to occur sometimes when loading the level as a next level too...
-         - this may be a loading order issue, I stopped being able to reproduce it ~~[ ] Add "Emotes" to character portraits~~ --> I think this will just be implemented
+    ~~[ ] Add "Emotes" to character portraits~~ --> I think this will just be implemented

 PLANNED BUGFIXES